THE BEST LAS VEGAS PROPERTIES

 liens or other claims outstanding.

-gross monthly income.
-The total expense ratio includes monthly housing expenses
+of gross monthly income.
+The total expense ratio includes monthly housing

-plus other monthly debts.
-Used to help qualify a potential borrower for a home
+expenses plus other monthly debts.
+Used to help qualify a potential borrower

 Total Monthly Payment - See Monthly PITI payment.

-property changes hands.
-Lenders consider all of the following situations to be
+of a property changes hands.
+Lenders consider all of the following situations

-a transfer of ownership: the purchase of a property "subject to" the
+to be a transfer of ownership: the purchase of a property "subject

-mortgage, the assumption of the mortgage debt by the property purchaser, and
+to" the mortgage, the assumption of the mortgage debt by the property

-any exchange of possession of the property under a land sales contract or any
+purchaser, and any exchange of possession of the property under a land sales

 Treasury Index - An index that is used to determine